 This MRABA must be filed with the College Panhellenic within one (1) business day of the date it was signed.
-Revised November 2023 rganization Name], by itself or by its agents, extends this invitation of membership ("bid") to you. lembership Recruitment Acceptance Binding Agreement ("MRABA").
-It is a cor Conference ("NPC") and both parties will have access to the signed agreeme By signing the MRABA, Initial each statement.
-I understand and agree that each of these statements is true: I am willing to accep ot a bid from the sorority named above.
+Revised November 2023 ganization Name], by itself or by its agents, extends this invitation of membership ("bid") to you. lembership Recruitment Acceptance Binding Agreement ("MRABA").
+It is a con th parties will have access to the signed agreement. tract with By signing the MRABA, I Initial each statement. understand and agree that each of these statements is true: I am willing to accep ot a bid from the sorority named above.
 If I am not eligible to o join, this bid may be revoked.
-RABA, I cannot accept any other bid from an NPC sorority until the beginning ment process on this campus. of the - out break my pledge or the sorority breaks the pledge, I understand I am not ferent NPC sorority on this campus until the start of the next primary recruitme nitiated into an NPC sorority.
-I understand that if I join an NPC sorority and d member of that sorority, I cannot join another NPC member organization, ircumstance.
-I have read and understa and this MRABA.
+RABA, I cannot accept any other bid from an NPC sorority until the beginning cament process on this campus. of the ut break my pledge or the sorority breaks the pledge, I understand I am not el ferent NPC sorority on this campus until the start of the next primary recruitme nitiated into an NPC sorority.
+I understand that if I join an NPC sorority and cho I member of that sorority, I cannot join another NPC member organization, reg I have read and understa and this MRABA.
 I agree to its terms and I am bound by its terms.
 Signature: Date:

 Name:

-Campus Name: 1
+Campus Name:

 Phone Number/Email: